jhelgert/IliasDownloaderUniMA/README.md

 ## Key features

 - Automatically synchronizes all files for each download.
-Only new or updated files will be downloaded.
+Only new or updated files and videos will be downloaded.
 - Uses the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) package to accelerate the download.

 ## Install